lenincompres/DOM.js/README.md

 ### BinderSet: create binders and their setters and getters with one method

 The method _binderSet_ creates binders, plus the setters and betters for them in my element objects.
-The names for the binders will be preceded by an underscore (_) once created, while the properties that get and set their values will be accessible with the plain names (or keys) given to the method.
+Same as in the previous example, the names for the binders will be preceded by an underscore (_) once created, while the properties that get and set their values will be accessible with the plain names (or keys) given to the method.

 ```javascript
 // declares the class